Liquidity & Credit & Execution & Operations

 • Support and incident response quality

 Serious counterparties will ask about your compliance posture.
-Even if you are early-stage, your operational discipline matters.
-A good PoP relationship can help you mature faster, but it is not a substitute for your own controls.
+Even early-stage, your operational discipline matters.

 • Execution logs with timestamps and venue identifiers